World Rally Championship: World Rally Car era

+Rally1 era

+Beginning in the 2022 season, the technical specifications were overhauled to produce the Rally1 car, with the goal of reducing costs and more closely reflecting modern consumer cars.
+This included the introduction of a hybrid electric power system.
+However the hybrid system proved difficult and expensive to repair mid-race, so was dropped for the 2025 season.
+Only three manufacturers (Ford, Hyundai and Toyota) have competed in the Rally1 era, with Toyota winning the first four manufacturers championships in a row.
+However the driver's championship became more competitive, with Kalle Rovanperä and Thierry Neuville winning their first titles.

 Format and structure

 Calendar

 Each WRC season consists of a number of rounds within the same calendar year and should ordinarily include rallies on a minimum of 3 continents.
 In the past the championship has visited every continent except Antarctica.
 Most recently there have been about 13 rallies though there have been as few as 7 such as in 2020 due to COVID-19 pandemic.
 The rallies are typically driven on surfaces ranging from gravel and tarmac to snow and ice.